-Jim Joseph is the chief integrated marketing officer and president of the Americas for New York-based communications agency Cohn & Wolfe, part of the media company WPP Group PLC.
+Jim Joseph is worldwide president for New York-based communications agency Cohn & Wolfe, part of the media company WPP Group PLC.
 He is the award-winning author of The Experience Effect series, teaches marketing at New York University, and is on the board of directors for the number one branding school in the country, The VCU Brandcenter.
 Joseph's new book, , chronicles his unique journey as a father during a unique time in our cultural evolution.
 Out and About Dad

 Copyright © 2017 Entrepreneur Media, Inc. All rights reserved.

 © 2017 Entrepreneur Media, Inc.